marmelab/react-admin/docs/Tutorial.md

 ```

 [![Url Field](./img/tutorial_url_field.png)](./img/tutorial_url_field.png)

+What you've just done reflects the early stages of development with react-admin: let the guesser do the job, select only the fields you want, and start customizing types.

+## Writing A Custom Field

 In react-admin, fields are simple React components.
 At runtime, they grab the `record` fetched from the API (e.g. `{ "id": 2, "name": "Ervin Howell", "website": "anastasia.net", ... }`) with a custom hook, and use the `source` field (e.g. `website`) to get the value they should display (e.g. "anastasia.net").